LeihuaYe/Causal-Inference-Using-Quasi-Experimental-Methods/README.md

 # Project Summary

 This repository includes the most popular quasi-experimental designs for causal inference.
 I've put code examples and the links to the original posts.
-Please combine the both to have a better understanding of the underlying design ideology.
+Please combine both to have a better understanding of the underlying design ideology.

 ## Quasi-experimental Methods
 1. Regression Discontinuity Design: The Crown Jewel of Causal Inference, https://towardsdatascience.com/the-crown-jewel-of-causal-inference-regression-discontinuity-design-rdd-bad37a68e786